gcloud compute command-line tool enables you to easily manage your

 Compute Engine API.

-tool that includes features like statement autocompletion, in-place updating,
+command-line tool that includes features like statement autocompletion,

 extensive man page style help, human-readable and machine-parsable output

 formats, and integration with Cloud SDK.